-As a result, the only item we will forecast in our model will relate to the acquisition of fixed assets or property plant & equipment (PP&E).
-It is often referred to as CAPEX, shortened for capital expenditures.
+As a result, the only item we will forecast in our model will relate to the acquisition of fixed assets or property, plant & equipment (PP&E).
+It is often referred to as CAPEX, short for capital expenditures.

 Forecasting Free Cash Flow

 Free cash flow to the firm (aka Unlevered Free Cash Flow) forecast is the preferred approach when valuing equities using discounted cash flows.
 Free cash flows to the firm can be defined by the following formula: